ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 fingerprint(String targets, boolean recordBuildArtifacts = false)
 ```

 Activates fingerprinting for the build.
-If recordBuildArtifacts is activated, then all archived artifacts are also fingerprinted.
+If recordBuildArtifacts evaluates to "true", then all archived artifacts are also fingerprinted.
 Moreover, the option to keep the build logs of dependencies can be set at the toplevel via
 ```groovy
 keepDependencies(boolean keep = true)